bufbuild/protobuf-es/docs/faq.md

 ### Why not use string unions for Protobuf enumerations instead of TypeScript `enum`?

 TypeScript's `enum` definitely has drawbacks.
 It requires an extra import, `console.log` loses the name, and they don't have a native equivalent in JavaScript.
 Admittedly, `{ species: "DOG" }` looks a bit more straight-forward than `{ species: Species.DOG }`.

-But `enums` also have some nice properties.
+But `enum`s also have some nice properties that union types don't provide.
 For example, the numeric values can actually be meaningful (`enum {ONE=1, TWO=2}` for a silly example), and they can be used for bitwise flags.
-You can also attach comments to enum values, but not to elements of union types (see [this TypeScript issue](https://github.com/microsoft/TypeScript/issues/38106) for an example).
+You can also attach comments and metadata to enum values, but not to elements of union types (see [this TypeScript issue](https://github.com/microsoft/TypeScript/issues/38106) for an example).

+Protobuf-ES actually makes use of this ability and attaches metadata to the enum object in our generated code to implement the JSON format.
+This would not be possible with a union type.

-They also have a property that's important for backwards compatibility in Protobuf: Similar to enumerations in C# and C++, you can actually assign values other than the declared ones to an enum.
+TypeScript `enum`s also have a property that's important for backwards compatibility in Protobuf: Similar to enumerations in C# and C++, you can actually assign values other than the declared ones to an enum.
 For example, consider the following Protobuf file:

 ```proto
 enum Species {